 We offer corporates turnkey programs that conserves natural forests and provide CO2 offsets from reforestation in the Gran Chaco, the second largest forest behind the Amazon Rainforest.

-On the land we operate, we protect 50% of the existing natural forest with all of its biodiversity and we reforest 50% that is existing, over 10 year old, cattle land in silvopasture mode (cattle grazing combined with forestry).
-We avoid any Indirect Land Use Change (ILUC).
+We protect a maximum of the existing natural forest with all of its biodiversity and we reforest cattle land that was deforested over 10 year ago in silvopasture mode (cattle grazing combined with forestry).
+As more cattle grazes on the same land we avoid any Indirect Land Use Change (ILUC) effects.
 We use perennial trees that sequester significant levels of CO2 rapidly and produce oil-filled pods yearly.
-The oil is transformed into renewable fuel and the remainder is used as bio-protein for feed and food avoiding additional CO2 emissions.
+The oil is transformed into renewable fuel and the remainder is used as bio-protein for feed and food avoiding additional deforestation and CO2 emissions.

 That’s what we call quadruple impact!

-Corporates that sign up for our program preserve forests and benefit for the next 30 years from CO2 offsets, oil and protein income.
-The proceeds can be directly re-invested in additional reforestation which makes corporate programs exponential and everlasting.
+Corporates can own their our own reforestation program or purchase certified CO2 offsets, oil and or bio-protein from our operations.
+Proceeds of corporate programs can be directly re-invested in additional reforestation which makes the programs exponential and everlasting.

 There is no reason, or excuse, for any world class corporation not to act immediately.
 Reforestation programs brings economic and social gains to all stakeholders and is beneficial to us all.